 The use of active front-end drives (AFE drives) for mitigating harmonics has become rapidly popular.
-AFE drives are built for regeneration and are the optimal choice when regeneration is required.
-However using AFE drives for mitigating harmonics results in a significant yearly OPEX increase due to inherently higher losses.
-So it's vital to stay alert when making your choice.
+But if the regenerative feature of the AFE drive is not required, there are more economic solutions available with lower losses that result in significant lower OPEX.
+So, it is vital to stay alert when making your choice.